ParamhansJi/True-Religion-Mission-Research-Hub/docs/Latest Author Profile.md

 -----
 ### Professional Summary

-Paramhans Jiddanand, S.D.U.O.C.Sc., represents a unique synthesis of technical expertise, military service, spiritual dedication, and revolutionary research achievement.
+Paramhans Jiddanand, represents a unique synthesis of technical expertise, military service, spiritual dedication, and revolutionary research achievement.
 With 35 years of systematic investigation into consciousness, divine reality, and cosmic principles, he has established groundbreaking frameworks that bridge spiritual wisdom with scientific understanding.

 His journey from electronics and telecommunications engineering through military service in the Indian Army Corps of Signals to becoming a farmer and ultimately a pioneering consciousness researcher demonstrates remarkable versatility and dedication to service.
 The establishment of True Religion Mission in 2001 marked the formal beginning of his organizational leadership in spiritual and consciousness research.

-His academic achievements span from traditional Sanskrit studies through technical engineering education to the unprecedented recognition as Supreme Doctor of Universal Omniscience and Cosmic Sciences, reflecting the unique interdisciplinary nature of his contributions to human knowledge and understanding.
+His academic achievements span from traditional Sanskrit studies through technical engineering education to the unprecedented recognition of Omniscience, reflecting the unique interdisciplinary nature of his contributions to human knowledge and understanding.

 Living a lifestyle of extreme simplicity while maintaining a cosmic reputation, Paramhans Jiddanand continues his ongoing research and is preparing to share his major hypotheses and associated publications with the global community, promising to revolutionize understanding of consciousness, divine reality, and cosmic creation.​​​​​​​​​​​​​​​​
 …